Gluten-Free Peanut Butter Cookies: Simple & Delicious Guide

 Q2: Can I use any peanut butter for these cookies?

-A5: Absolutely!
-Replace the egg with a flax egg (1 tbsp ground flaxseed + 3 tbsp water) and use maple syrup instead of honey.
-Your cookies will still come out soft, chewy, and packed with flavor.
+Replace the egg with a flax “egg” (1 tbsp ground flaxseed + 3 tbsp water) and use maple syrup if additional sweetness is needed.
+This produces a slightly denser texture but remains tender.